braver/FileIcons/README.md

 # FileIcons
 Colored file icons for Sublime Text.
+[Also available in greyscale](https://packagecontrol.io/packages/FileIcons%20Mono).

 Adds specific, colored icons for most file types for the sidebar in Sublime Text 3.
 Supports both the Default and Adaptive themes.